Nave55/Lox/README.md

 A pure, persistent-structure implementation of jLox.

 ### Notes
-* I am **Not** an expert haskell developer so there are probably lots of mistakes and non idiomatic code.
+- I am **Not** an expert haskell developer so there are probably lots of mistakes and non idiomatic code
+- Just used Strict Map instead of HashMap for no dependencies
 - Added `+=` operator
 - Implemented proper `for` statement
 - Added `break` and `continue`